Preparing documentation for the European Court of Human Rights: Org Mode, pdftk and Latex to the rescue

 Please save a copy of this form locally before filling it in using Adobe Reader, then print it and post it to the Court.

-It is really funny (or is it a tragedy?) that the European Court of Justice, the pinnacle of the protection of Human Rights in the 46 States members of the Council of Europe, forces us to accept terms and conditions of Adobe proprietary and closed format to be able to exercise our rights.
-It is paradoxical that the access to the jurisdiction of a Human Rights Court imposes the acceptance of terms and conditions set forth by a company which business does not comply with a human right such as privacy (for a complete idea, read the terms and conditions).
+It is really funny (or is it a tragedy?) that the European Court of Human Rights, the pinnacle of the protection of the fundamental rights in the 46 States members of the Council of Europe, forces us to accept the terms and conditions of Adobe in order to exercise our rights.
+It is interesting to read such terms and conditions to understand the relationship between Adobe and their users’ fundamental right to privacy, task that I leave as an exercise for the reader.

 You MUST: